lillilli/http_file_server/README.md

 # HTTP File Server

+Test project.

-## Общее описание сервера
+## Description

-HTTP File Server - сервер, предостваляющий http api для загрузки, получения и удаления файла по хэшу (md5).
-Все файлы хранятся в директории, которая задаётся через конфигурационный файл.
+HTTP File Server - server, providing http API for downloading, uploading and removing files by their md5 hash string.
+All files and store in directory, which is setting up from config file.

 ## HTTP API